sycherng/reactjs101/Ch10/react-router-redux-node-isomorphic-javascript-open-cook.md

 import { Provider } from 'react-redux';
 import { browserHistory, Router } from 'react-router';
 import { fromJS } from 'immutable';
-// 我們的 routing 放置在 common 資料夾中的 routes import routes from '../common/routes';
+// We placed routing in routes under common directory import routes from '../common/routes';
 import configureStore from '../common/store/configureStore';
 import { checkAuth } from '../common/actions';

-// 將 server side 傳過來的 initialState 給 rehydration（覆水） const initialState = window.__PRELOADED_STATE__;
+// Rehydrate the initialState sent from server side const initialState = window.__PRELOADED_STATE__;

-// 將 initialState 傳給 configureStore 函數創建出 store 並傳給 Provider const store = configureStore(fromJS(initialState));
+// Send initialState to configureStore function to build a store and send to Provider const store = configureStore(fromJS(initialState));
 ReactDOM.render(
   <Provider store={store}>